RyanBalfanz/PyPDS/README.rst

 	git clone git://github.com/RyanBalfanz/PyPDS.git

-For instant gratification, change to the PyPDS/src directory and fire up a Python interpreter.
+For instant gratification, change to the PyPDS/ directory and fire up a Python interpreter.

-	cd PyPDS/src
+	cd PyPDS/
 	python

-From there you should be able to start playing with PyPDS and the included test files.
+From there you should be able to start playing with PyPDS and the some test files (several are available in Downloads).

 Or, if you'd like to install PyPDS system wide, first grab a copy of the code as above.
 Then install with distutils.
+PyPDS isn't yet on PyPI, but soon.

 	python setup.py install